Information for Authors

 To submit a paper to JAIR, authors should fill out our online form,which asks for the basic information about the paper (title, authors, contact information, abstract, etc.).
-The form also explains how to transfer the PostScript (or PDF) file to us (either by email or by providing a URL).
+The form also explains how to transfer your PDF file to us.
 We request that submissions be made using the online form.

 Although we have no strict threshold requirement, we recommend that authors attempt to minimize the size of submitted files.
-Very large files (more than a few megabytes) still present a problem for some mailers and printers.
+Very large files (more than 10 megabytes) still present a problem for some mailers and printers.

 JAIR seeks to acknowledge receipt of submissions within three business days.
 If you do not receive such a confirmation message, please let the editorial office know by sending a message to email@example.com.

 To promote rapid publication of research results, articles sent to JAIR will be reviewed and a decision returned to the authors in approximately 8-12 weeks.
 If an article is longer than usual, or is submitted during the reviewing period or occurrence of a major conference, we may require more time for the review.